boldflight/BibleConverter/test_EPUB/output/matt.md

 [61] and declared, “This man said, ‘I am able to destroy the temple of God and rebuild it in three days.’”
 [62] So the high priest stood up and said to him, “Have you no answer?
 What is this that they are testifying against you?”
 [63] But Jesus was silent.
 The high priest said to him, “I charge you under oath by the living God, tell us if you are the Christ, the Son of God.”
 [64] Jesus said to him, “You have said it yourself.
-But I tell you, from now on you will see the Son of Man sitting at the right hand of the Power and coming on the clouds of heaven.”
+But I tell you, from now on you will see the Son of Man _sitting_ _at the right hand_ of the Power and _coming_ _on the clouds of heaven_.”
 [65] Then the high priest tore his clothes and declared, “He has blasphemed!
 Why do we still need witnesses?
 Now you have heard the blasphemy!
 [66] What is your verdict?”
 They answered, “He is guilty and deserves death.”
 [67] Then they spat in his face and struck him with their fists.
 And some slapped him,